skelloapp/terraform-aws-bedrock/examples/agent-collaborator/README.md

 <!-- BEGIN_TF_DOCS -->
-This example shows how to deploy a basic Bedrock agent collaborator.
+This example shows how to deploy a basic Bedrock agent collaborator with a supervisor agent and a collaborator agent with agent alias.

 ## Requirements